photonfighterlabs/alexa-skill-ukefingers/README.md

 ## License

-Ukulele Fingers is licensed under the GNU Affero General Public License v3.0
+Ukulele Fingers is licensed under the MIT License